saad2134/java-programs/README.md

 # java-programs
-A repo containing all the beginner java programs that I practiced when I was learning java in college.
+A repo containing all the beginner java programs that I practiced when I was learning java for the first time.

 ## Endnote
 Thank you for reading!